 Progress of the BNCT-process

 The treatment facility has been constructed next to Helsinki University Hospital Comprehensive Cancer Center.
 The installation of a high-performance accelerator based neutron source was successfully completed by Fall 2019.
 The next step will be testing of the equipment.
 After successful testing a several month’s phase for clinical trials will take place.
 Clinical trials are a requirement for CE approval.
-The CE approval is in turn a prerequisite for starting the BNCT treatments.
+The CE approval is in turn a prerequisite for starting the BNCT experimental treatments.

 Finnish BNCT expertise